 Diameter is twice the distance from the center of the prop shaft to the extreme tip of a propeller blade.
-Increasing or decreasing propeller size will have a direct bearing on the RPM's an engine will develop.
+Increasing or decreasing propeller size will have a direct bearing on the rpm's (revolutions per minute) an engine will develop.
 This is due to the greater amount of propeller blade surface in contact with the water.
-See Figure E2.
+See Figure E1.